Per-Egil Flo

 Per-Egil Hough Flo (born 18 January 1989) is a Norwegian footballer who plays as a defender for Sogndal.
-He is the nephew of Håvard Flo and cousin-nephew of Jostein Flo, Jarle Flo and Tore André Flo.
+He is the nephew of Håvard Flo and first cousin once removed of Jostein Flo, Jarle Flo and Tore André Flo.

 Career

 Club

-After progressing through Sogndal Fotball's youth team, Flo went on to play for the first team in the 2006 season, before he joined Molde in July 2013.
+After progressing through Sogndal's youth team, Flo went on to play for the first team in the 2006 season, before he joined Molde in July 2013.

 On 29 December 2016, Molde announced that Flo had left the club to sign a 2.5-year contract with Slavia Prague.
 On 17 July 2018, Flo signed for the Swiss club Lausanne-Sport.